gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Get-AIPScannerConfiguration.md

 **For the preview version:**

 Because most of the scanner configuration settings are configured in the Azure portal, the Get-AIPScannerConfiguration cmdlet displays only the settings and values that you can configure with [Set-AIPScannerConfiguration](./Set-AIPScannerConfiguration.md) cmdlet.
-These settings are whether the scanner gets its configuration online or from a file, and the report level for the locally created reports.
+These settings are whether the scanner gets its configuration online or from a file that you export from the Azure portal, and the report level for the locally created reports.

+In addition, if you run [Import-AIPScannerConfiguration](./Import-AIPScannerConfiguration.md), this action automatically configures the scanner to get its configuration offline.
+As a result, when you run this Get-AIPScannerConfiguration cmdlet after importing settings from a file, **OnlineConfiguration** displays **Off**.

 ## EXAMPLES